~ Revised Wednesday, May 16, 2007 ~

 All three were equipped with the "inboard style" Stephensen Valve Gear, but #74 was created with a canted-chest slide valve arrangement of dubious design, which would plague her throughout her long career.
 The reason being, all slide valves required "Valve Oil" to keep them working; But the canted cylinders allowed that oil to run off towards the low side, with the result that they required noticeably more of the precious stuff than "management" allowed for, which more often than not put her crews crosswise with the bean counters.
 On more than one occasion an unsuspecting engineman came close to getting "bucked out of the cab" because of that recalcitrant valve gear !

-If you have the time, you can CLICK HERE to read a great history of the # 74, authored by Mike Trent.
-Mike's story goes far beyond the scope of this site, and includes photos of the three "sister" engines that all ended up on the C&S, plus photos of her during her final working years on the R.G.S.
-Highly recommended reading !
+Mike's story went far beyond the scope of this site, and included photos of the three "sister" engines that all ended up on the C&S, plus photos of her during her final working years on the R.G.S.
+It was highly recommended reading!

 Over time, all would become "C&S-ized," and in 1926, the C&S Shops replaced the "inboard" Stephensen Gear with an in-house designed "Walschearts" valve gear.
 The idea being to help fix the problem of the Johnson bar being so difficult to manage and also correct the excessive wear to the existing valve gear.
 Unfortunately, this modification failed to address the lubrication problems associated with the canted-chest slide valve design, so those continued to plague number 74 throughout the rest of her career.